NEW WEBINAR! Save your seat for A New Vision for Housing Justice: Housing, Wellbeing & Racial Equity on October 11.

-As the pandemic hit, a friend asked me, “what has your experience of this time been like?”
+In the early days of the pandemic, a friend asked me, “what has your experience of this time been like?”
 I felt compelled to respond with something around how bad it has been because that’s what I should feel.
 This has been a time of suffering for many, particularly for people who already live in crisis all the time.
-It’s highlighted the gaps that we have in healthcare, leaving the people at the frontlines unprotected from the virus; and it’s highlighted the gaps that we have in race and poverty, leaving primarily black and Latinx populations in positions where there are insufficient protections and there is no option to distance (“Social Distancing is a Privilege”).
-Not to mention the countless people who are dying, both from the virus and from not being able to get the care they need because everyone is stretched thin.
+It’s highlighted the gaps that we have in healthcare, leaving the people at the frontlines unprotected from the virus; and it’s highlighted the gaps that we have in race and poverty, with primarily Black and Latinx populations disproportionately affected by COVID-19.
+Not to mention the countless people who have died, both from the virus and from not being able to get the care they need because everyone is stretched thin.
 Anxiety is up.
 People are stressed.
 The list is endless.

 Both of these things can be true — that this is a terrible time and a wonderful time.

 Seeing the full frame – not just “good” or “bad”

 At FFI, we talk a lot about the importance of seeing the full picture, which requires us to hold cognitive dissonance.
 People are a mix of “good” and “bad.”
 A behavior may have both “good” and “bad” impacts on us.
 To increase access to wellbeing for everyone, we have to struggle against only seeking out information that confirms what we want to see (this is called confirmation bias) and deliberately look for information that goes against our impressions.
 We have to fight against the urge to ignore what might be inconsistent with what we believe or experience to be true.